Nilima Arun Kshirsagar

-Nilima Arun Kshirsagar FACCP, FRCP, FNAMS FNAS (born 1949) is an Indian clinical pharmacologist who developed and patented liposomal amphotericin B and its drug delivery system in 1993.
+Nilima Arun Kshirsagar (born 1949) is an Indian clinical pharmacologist who developed and patented liposomal amphotericin B and its drug delivery system in 1993.
 She is the former dean of King Edward Memorial Hospital and Seth Gordhandas Sunderdas Medical College.
 She is the national chairperson in clinical pharmacology at Indian Council of Medical Research (ICMR) and president of the South Asian chapter of the American college of clinical pharmacology.
 She is a Member of the WHO Committees on Product development and Drug statistics Methodology.

 Kshirsagar is a fellow of the National Academy of Sciences, India, a fellow of the Searle Research Center, England, Faculty of Pharmaceutical Medicine UK and Fellow of American College of Clinical Pharmacology, USA.
 She is the Chair of the core training Panel of Pharmacovigilance Programme of India.

 She established departments of Clinical Pharmacology at KEM Hospital and at Nair Hospital Mumbai.
 The drug Liposomal Amphotericin-b, used to treat the Indian Mucormycosis epidemic of 2021 was developed and patented in India by Nalini Kshirsagar in 1993.